joshuawenata/MobileFinalProject/README.md

 ## Features

-- BMI Calculator: Calclulate BMI according to their weight and height.
+- BMI Calculator: Calculate BMI according to their weight and height.

-- Calories Calculator: Calclulate BMI according to their weight, age and height.
+- Calories Calculator: Calculate BMI according to their weight, age and height.

 - Water Tracker: Users can track their daily water intake and set goals for themselves.
 The app provides statistics and visualizations to help users stay motivated.

 - Sleep Reminder: The app provides users with daily sleep time reminders so that they will have enough sleep time.

-- Excersize Reminder: Users can use the excersize reminder to help them improve and keep their body in shape.
+- Exercise Reminder: Users can use the exercise reminder to help them improve and keep their body in shape.

-- Eat Reminder: Users are reminded to eat for atleast 3 time periods, lunch, breakfast and dinner.
+- Eat Reminder: Users are reminded to eat for at least 3 time periods, lunch, breakfast and dinner.
 The reminder can be deactivated.

 ## Technologies Used